 Buyer and seller must also negotiate, for example, who will be responsible for an eventual eviction from the residence.

-Another essential information is the dates on which payments will be made.
+Another essential piece of information is the dates on which payments will be made.
 If it is in installments, the expiration date of each installment must be stated in the contract.

 If the property is in use, it is necessary to include a clause that determines the deadline for eviction by the owner or tenants.